Ulster Special Constabulary: 1969 deployment

 The USC were deployed in 1969 to support the RUC in the 1969 Northern Ireland riots.
 The B Specials' role in these events led to its disbandment the following year.

 Northern Ireland had been destabilised by disturbances arising out of the Northern Ireland Civil Rights Association's (NICRA) agitation for equal rights for Catholics.
-Loyalist attackers on NICRA marches were often treated leniently by security forces (see Burntollet Bridge incident).
-The governments ban on all civil rights marches resulted in serious rioting.
+Loyalist attackers on NICRA marches (or those organised by People's Democracy, such as in the Burntollet Bridge incident) were often treated leniently by security forces.
+The government's ban on all civil rights marches resulted in serious rioting.
 The USC were mobilised when the regular RUC were overstretched by riots in Derry (known as the Battle of the Bogside).
 The NICRA called for protests elsewhere to support those in Derry, leading to the violence spreading throughout Northern Ireland, especially in Belfast.

 The USC were largely held in reserve in July and only hesitantly committed in August.
 The General Officer Commanding of the British Army in Northern Ireland refused to allow the Army to become involved until the Belfast administration has used "all the forces at its disposal".
 This meant that the B Specials had to be deployed, although they were not trained or equipped for public order situations.
 The unsuitability of the use of the B Specials in such situations was clear: "The 'Specials', untrained for such a job, contained no Catholic members, were inevitably regarded as sectarian, and their presence tended to heighten rather than lower tension in Catholic areas."
 In August 1969 the IRA Chief of Staff Cathal Goulding issued a statement saying that his men were deployed in Belfast in a defensive capacity protecting Catholics who had been "terrorized by mobs backed by armed B-Specials."
 Goulding also stated that British troops would be in a "very perilous situation" until the B-Specials were disarmed and disbanded.

 The two main centres of disturbance were in Belfast and Derry.
 A total of 300 Special Constables were also mobilised into the RUC during the disturbances.
 Some Constables were used to restrain a Protestant crowd in Derry, but others in this area joined in an exchange of petrol bombs and missiles with a Catholic crowd while another group led an attack on the Rossville Street area of the Catholic Bogside on 12 August.

 In Belfast, the USC were successful in restoring order in the predominantly Protestant Shankill area, where they performed their patrol duties unarmed.
 On one occasion, the Comber Platoon was petrol-bombed by a hostile Protestant crowd at Inglis's bakery as it tried to protect Catholics who were going to work.
 They also successfully protected Catholic owned public houses in the area, many of which were looted after they were withdrawn.
 However, on 14 August they did not hold back Protestants who attacked the Catholic Dover and Percy streets in the Falls/Divis district, and instead "fought back" Catholics there.